eiokonji/finalproject/README.md

 ## Mutating the Creature
 There were multiple ways of mutating the creature; we could:
+   - Mutate its body
-   - mutate its body by adjusting the dimensions of different body segments or removing (see C in image below) /adding body segments (see Din image below)
+     - Adjusting the dimensions of different body segments
+     - Remove body segments (see C in image below)
+     - Add body segments (see D in image below)
+   - Mutate its brain
-   - mutate its brain by changing the weights of the motor-sensor synaptic connections
+     - Change the weights of the motor-sensor synaptic connections
-   - mutate the type of link that each body segment was initially assigned (going from a motor to sensor neuron and vice versa) (see B in image below).
+   - Mutate the type of link that each body segment was initially assigned (going from a motor to sensor neuron and vice versa) (see B in image below).
-Some of these options can be seen below:
 <img src="https://github.com/eiokonji/finalproject/blob/main/readme_imgs/finalimg5.png">

 ## Conclusion